zubayr1/pinocchio-official/README.md

 ## Crate feature: `std`

 By default, `pinocchio` is a `no_std` crate.
 This means that it does not use any code from the standard (`std`) library.
-While this does not affect how `pinocchio` is used, there is a one particular apparent difference.
+While this does not affect how `pinocchio` is used, there is one particular apparent difference.
 In a `no_std` environment, the `msg!` macro does not provide any formatting options since the `format!` macro requires the `std` library.
-In order to use `msg!` with formatting, the `std` feature should be enable when adding `pinocchio` as a dependency:
+In order to use `msg!` with formatting, the `std` feature should be enabled when adding `pinocchio` as a dependency:
 ```
 pinocchio = { version = "0.7.0", features = ["std"] }
 ```

-Instead of enabling the `std` feature to be able to format log messages with `msg!`, it is recommented to use the [`pinocchio-log`](https://crates.io/crates/pinocchio-log) crate.
+Instead of enabling the `std` feature to be able to format log messages with `msg!`, it is recommended to use the [`pinocchio-log`](https://crates.io/crates/pinocchio-log) crate.
 This crate provides a lightweight `log!` macro with better compute units consumption than the standard `format!` macro without requiring the `std` library.

 ## Advance entrypoint configuration

 The symbols emitted by the entrypoint macros &mdash; program entrypoint, global allocator and default panic handler &mdash; can only be defined once globally.
-If the program crate is also intended to be use as a library, it is common practice to define a Cargo [feature](https://doc.rust-lang.org/cargo/reference/features.html) in your program crate to conditionally enable the module that includes the `entrypoint!` macro invocation.
+If the program crate is also intended to be used as a library, it is common practice to define a Cargo [feature](https://doc.rust-lang.org/cargo/reference/features.html) in your program crate to conditionally enable the module that includes the `entrypoint!` macro invocation.
 The convention is to name the feature `bpf-entrypoint`.

 ```rust
 #[cfg(feature = "bpf-entrypoint")]